bpatrick4/casino-games/README.md

 ### craps.js
 - Give it a roll!
-- running the code returns a log to console of: die one: x die two: y roll total: x + y
+- running the code returns array[dieOne, dieTwo, total]
+- you must update balance after each roll (working on this)

 ## Progress